 So please, don’t focus on the short term, but focus on the long term.
 Be mindful about the fact that building trust with people takes time, effort and understanding.

-*Side note: The inspiration for this piece came from a post by HBR (https://hbr.org/2018/01/the-basic-social-media-mistakes-companies-still-make) that was recommended by the Contento platform.
+*Side note: The inspiration for this piece came from article by HBR that was recommended by the Contento platform.
 Do you see us being Santa’s Little Helper once again 😇.